 Research breakthroughs lead to new digital solutions that can be tested and deployed in secondary cities in order to be scaled up globally.

-Adolescents and households access information, self-help guidance, referral advice and change behaviours.
+Adolescents and households access information, self-help guidance, referral advice and change health seeking behaviours.

-Community service providers are better connected, more efficient, coordinate across multiple sectors and tailor services for child and adolescents sustainably.
+Community actors are better connected, more efficient, coordinate across multiple sectors and tailor services for child and adolescents sustainably.

 Cities become socially and technologically smart by using digital data and AI to coordinate across sector services to inform decisions and policies.